 - Renovated halls

 - Convenient proximity to classes, libraries, and events

 - The opportunity to participate in on-campus activities

 - An atmosphere that encourages and supports relationships with others, including classmates, upper-level students, graduate students, and faculty and staff

 - Energetic residential, academic, support, social, recreational, and resource programs

-We encourage you to read the Residential Life materials carefully (we know you get buried with reading from all sides, but your campus home is critical to your success).
+We encourage you to read the Residential Life materials carefully.
 They are designed to help you prepare for living at the University of Rochester.
-You are especially encouraged to read the Application/Contract form and the Contract Conditions text at the end of this publication.
-Fill out the application accurately and return it promptly so that we can serve you best.
-If you have any questions at all, don’t hesitate to visit us at the Residential Life Office in 020 Gates Hall (Susan B. Anthony Halls), call (585) 275-3166, fax (585) 276-1886, or e-mail us at email@example.com.
-If we do not have an answer for you, we will either find it or help you find someone who does.
+If you have any questions, don’t hesitate to visit us at the Residential Life Office in 020 Gates Hall (Susan B. Anthony Halls), call (585) 275-3166, or email us at email@example.com.
+If we do not have an answer for you, we will either find it or connect you with someone who does.